kaorahi/katawrap/README.md

        (map(.playedOrder) | (map(select(. < 3 and . != null))|length) / length)]'
 ```

+## <a name="download"></a>Download

+Just download a ZIP file from [github](https://github.com/kaorahi/katawrap) (green "Code" button at the top), unzip it, and use it.
+No installation or external libraries are required, but [KataGo](https://github.com/lightvector/KataGo/) itself must be set up in advance.
+See the above examples for usage.

 ## <a name="overview"></a>Overview

 The main motivation of katawrap is batch analysis in simple pipe style: